 Official Transcript: One official transcript with grades from each post-secondary institution attended toward receipt of bachelor's degree should be sent directly by each institution to the Office of Graduate Admissions.
 If you obtained your bachelor’s degree outside the US, you are required to have your transcript evaluated by a NACES member organization.
 If the transcript is written in a language other than English, it must be accompanied by a certified English translation.

-Admission to graduate or post-baccalaureate study at Mills College is contingent upon the possession of a bachelor's degree from an accredited college or university.
+Admission to graduate or post-baccalaureate study at Mills College is contingent upon the successful completion of a bachelor's degree from an accredited college or university.
 If you are still completing your degree at the time of application, send official transcripts showing work completed and in progress.
 Immediately upon completion of the baccalaureate degree requirements, it is your responsibility to send a final transcript with the degree posted to our office.

 Note: Current Mills College students and alumnae are only required to submit one letter of recommendation.